Ömer Yurtseven: College career

 During his sophomore year he would improve his points per game average from 5.9 to 13.5.
 This significant increase gained him All-ACC Third Team honors.
-On March 21, 2018, Yurtseven would test out going pro once again for the 2018 NBA draft.
+On 21 March 2018, Yurtseven would test out going pro once again for the 2018 NBA draft.
 However, even if he stayed in college, he confirmed that he would not return to North Carolina State and would instead request a transfer to a different university.

 On April 16, 2018, Yurtseven announced he would transfer to Georgetown.
-He became eligible to play for the Hoyas starting in the 2019–20 season and will have two years of eligibility remaining.
+He became eligible to play for the Hoyas starting in the 2019–20 season with two years of eligibility remaining.
 Yurtseven had 20 points in his debut for Georgetown, an 81–68 win over Mount St. Mary's.
 He averaged 15.5 points and 9.8 rebounds per game but missed seven games with an ankle injury.
-On April 28, 2020, he announced that he was entering the 2020 NBA draft and was not returning to Georgetown.
+On 28 April 2020, he announced that he was entering the 2020 NBA draft and was not returning to Georgetown.

 Professional career

 Oklahoma City Blue (2021)

-After going undrafted in the 2020 NBA draft, Yurtseven signed an Exhibit 10 deal with the Oklahoma City Thunder on December 8, 2020.
+After going undrafted in the 2020 NBA draft, Yurtseven signed an Exhibit 10 deal with the Oklahoma City Thunder on 8 December 2020.
 He was waived next day.
-On January 28, 2021, Yurtseven was included in roster of the Oklahoma City Blue, the NBA G League affiliate of the Oklahoma City Thunder.
+On January 28, 2021, Yurtseven was included in roster of the Oklahoma City Blue, the NBA G League affiliate of the Thunder.

-Miami Heat (2021–present)
+Miami Heat (2021–2023)

-On May 14, 2021, Yurtseven signed with the Miami Heat.
-On August 1, he joined the Heat for the NBA Summer League and five days later re-signed with the Heat.
-On December 26, Yurtseven made his first career start, putting up 16 points and 15 rebounds in a 93–83 win over the Orlando Magic.
+On 14 May 2021, Yurtseven signed with the Miami Heat.
+On 1 August he joined the Heat for the NBA Summer League and five days later re-signed with the Heat.
+On 26 December, Yurtseven made his first career start, putting up 16 points and 15 rebounds in a 93–83 win over the Orlando Magic.
+On 15 November 2022, Yurtseven underwent surgery for an impingement, bone spur, and stress reaction in his left ankle.

+Yurtseven played in the 2023 NBA Finals, with the Heat being the second #8 seed in NBA history to reach the NBA Finals.
+The Heat lost the Finals in 5 games to the Denver Nuggets.

+Utah Jazz (2023–2024)

+On 17 July 2023, Yurtseven signed with the Utah Jazz.
+However, he was waived on 1 July 2024.

+Panathinaikos (2024–present)

+On 30 August 2024, Yurtseven signed a two-year (1+1) deal with the reigning EuroLeague and Greek League champions Panathinaikos.
+He joined head coach Ergin Ataman’s roster, bringing NBA experience and size to strengthen Panathinaikos’ frontcourt.

+During the 2024–25 EuroLeague season, Yurtseven had a standout performance in Round 19, recording 27 points, 7 rebounds, 2 assists and 3 blocks in a 111–90 win over Virtus Segafredo Bologna, earning the EuroLeague Round 19 MVP award.

+On 20 January 2025, Yurtseven suffered a right leg fracture during a Greek League derby against Olympiacos Piraeus, forcing him to miss 1–2 months of competition.

+In the 2025–26 season, Yurtseven was ruled out with a second-degree adductor strain on 2 November 2025, an injury expected to keep him sidelined for approximately three weeks.